 Introductory meeting of the Chairman QRT with Deputy Director General (Engg.) was held at KAB-II, Pusa, New Delhi on April 20, 2017.
 The meeting was attended by the Chairman, Dr. N.C.
 Patel, Dr. K. Alagusundaram (DDG, Engg.), Dr. P. G. Patil (Director, CIRCOT) and Dr. S.N.
 Jha, ADG (PE).
 In this meeting, the composition of committee was decided and other members were selected.
 The composition of QRT was communicated to the institute in May 2017.
 QRT conducted this review by making visits to CIRCOT, Mumbai, its regional units at Coimbatore, Sirsa, Guntur, Surat and Ginning Training Centre, Nagpur (Annexure II).
-At Head Quarters, the QRT visited the laboratories, other facilities and held discussions with Director, HODs, Scientists, Technical Officers, other staff categories and various committee representatives besides representatives of different stakeholder groups.
+At Head Quarters, the QRT visited the laboratories, other staff categories and various committee representatives besides representatives of different stakeholder groups.
 During visits to the regional units, QRT visited the laboratories and facilities, interacted with in-charges, staff and stake holders including researchers and officials from the Agri University/ institute where the unit was located to have a proper understanding of cotton and its post harvest scenario in that region.
 This report was also presented before the Institute Management Committee.
 The brief account of the process followed by the QRT in the course of the Review in chronological order is given below.